-Kong: Skull Island is a complete reimagining of the Kong mythos with no connection to the 1933 original or Peter Jackson’s King Kong back in 2005, aside from their being a giant ape located on Skull Island the similarities pretty much end, but instead we are given what is basically a prequel to the Godzilla film directed by Garth Edwards.
-The bulk of the movie takes place in 1973 just as the Vietnam War is wrapping up (there is an opening sequence where an American airman and a Japanese pilot are shot down over Skull Island in what could be taken as a neat homage to the film Hell in the Pacific) and we are introduced to Bill Randa (John Goodman) and Houston Brooks (Corey Hawkens) as government men who work for a ridiculed division called Monarch (the same organization investigating Godzilla in the 2014 reboot) and they manage to convince a senator to let them piggyback their mission to find monsters with that of a land survey which had made plans to check out an island newly discovered by satellite.
+Kong: Skull Island is a complete reimagining of the Kong mythos, with no connection to the 1933 original or Peter Jackson’s remake, for aside from there being a giant ape located on Skull Island the similarities pretty much end, but instead we are given what is basically a prequel to the Garth Edwards Godzilla.
+The bulk of this movie takes place in 1973, just as the Vietnam War is wrapping up (there is an opening sequence where an American airman and a Japanese pilot are shot down over Skull Island in what could be taken as a neat homage to the film Hell in the Pacific), and we are introduced to Bill Randa (John Goodman) and Houston Brooks (Corey Hawkens) as government men who work for a ridiculed division called Monarch (the same organization investigating Godzilla in the 2014 reboot) and they manage to convince a senator to let them piggyback their mission to find monsters with that of a land survey, which had made plans to check out an island newly discovered by satellite.

-Note: The island is revealed to be hidden behind a “perpetual storm” which is a switch from the 1976 King Kong that had the island hidden behind a permanent fogbank.
-In the 1933 original the SS Venture passed through some fog but there was no indication that it was a permanent atmospheric phenomena.
-Obviously in the 1930s audiences could still believe in uncharted islands but as the years go by this would become harder to swallow.
+Note: The island is revealed to be hidden behind a “perpetual storm” which is a nod to the 1976 King Kong that had the island hidden behind a permanent fog bank.
+In the 1933 original the SS Venture passed through some fog but there was no indication that it was a permanent atmospheric phenomenon.
+Obviously in the 1930s audiences could still believe in uncharted islands but as the years go by the world gets a little smaller and this kind of thing would become harder to swallow.

-Along with a group of government surveyors from Landsat Randa has managed to get a military escort that would be led by Lieutenant Colonel Packard (Samuel L. Jackson), a man who seems rather bitter about being forced to pull out of Vietnam, and who signs up his squad despite them all having orders to return home.
-They should know that “One final mission” will become very final for a lot of them.
+Along with a group of government surveyors from Landsat Randa has managed to get a military escort, led by Lieutenant Colonel Packard (Samuel L. Jackson), a man who seems rather bitter about being forced to pull out of Vietnam, and who signs up his squad despite them all having orders to return home.
+If they were students of movie tropes they’d know that “One final mission” would become very final for a lot of them.

-Rounding out the cast is former British Special Air Service Captain James Conrad (Tom Hiddleston) hired by Randa for his expertise at surviving hostile unknown jungles, anti-war photojournalist Mason Weaver (Brie Larson) who fills out the “required female” quotient for a Kong film, and biologist San Lin (Jing Tian) who is also female but given almost nothing to do in this movie, but if you watch the credit cookie it’s apparent they are setting her up for a bigger part in further MonsterVerse movies.
+Rounding out the cast is former British Special Air Service Captain James Conrad (Tom Hiddleston), hired by Randa for his expertise at surviving hostile unknown jungles, then there is anti-war photojournalist Mason Weaver (Brie Larson), who fills out the “required female” quotient for a Kong film, and biologist San Lin (Jing Tian) who is also female but given almost nothing to do in this movie, but if you watch the credit cookie it’s apparent they are setting her up for a bigger part in further MonsterVerse movies.

-What follows their catastrophic first encounter with Kong, once again proving that flying close to giant monsters in a helicopter is a terrible tactic.
-This Kong stands over one hundred feet tall and is not only a great bruiser when it comes to fighting but also a cunning tactician who is completely aware of his surroundings, he is able to use them and found objects as weapons against his enemies.
+What follows is a catastrophic first encounter with Kong, once again proving that flying close to giant monsters in a helicopter is a terrible tactic.
+This particular version of Kong stands over one hundred feet tall and is not only a great bruiser when it comes to fighting but also a cunning tactician, one who is completely aware of his surroundings, he is able to use them and found objects as weapons against his enemies.
 He is one giant ape you do not want to underestimate.

 Note: Skull Island natives in the past have been racially insensitive stereotypes, even the 2005 King Kong was guilty of this, but here they are dealt with a little better, if not given much to say, and the wall system they built to protect themselves from the Skullcrawlers is certainly a definite improvement over the Anti-Giant Ape Wall in earlier versions.

-Unlike any of the previous incarnations of the Kong story there is no love interest between the hero and the heroine; Brie Larson’s photojournalist gets along well with Tom Hiddleston’s badass ex-S.A.S jungle hero but there are definitely no sparks flying between them.
-I’d also like to happily report that Brie Larson at no point is sacrificed to Kong or even lusted after by the giant ape.
-There is a moment where she ends up in Kong’s hand but it’s more about rescue than ape grabby hands.
+Unlike any of the previous incarnations of the Kong story, there is no love interest between the hero and the heroine – Brie Larson’s photojournalist gets along well with Tom Hiddleston’s badass ex-S.A.S jungle hero but there are definitely no sparks flying between them – and I’d also like to happily report that Brie Larson at no point is sacrificed to Kong or even lusted after by the giant ape.
+There is a moment where she ends up in Kong’s hand but it’s more about being rescued than “grabby ape” hands.

-Even a bigger star than Kong in this movie is the island itself, for the first time one really gets a sense of awe and majesty to the world of Skull Island.
-From the first shots of the helicopters skimming across the jungle terrain to our heroes trekking through monster filled jungles we are bombarded with gorgeous imagery.
-Cinematographer Larry Fong is easily worthy of an Oscar nomination as not only are his shots simply beautifully but they also help immerse you in the terrifying environs of the island.
+Even a bigger star than Kong in this movie is the island itself, for the first time audiences will really get a sense of awe and majesty to the world of Skull Island.
+From the first shots of the helicopters skimming across the jungle terrain to our heroes trekking through monster-filled jungles, we are bombarded with gorgeous imagery and cinematographer Larry Fong is easily worthy of an Oscar nomination for his work here as not only are his shots simply beautifully but they also help immerse you in the terrifying environs of the island.
 And these jungles are incredibly dangerous, though not populated by dinosaurs (we do get a shot of a triceratops skull but no rampaging T-Rex), they are chock full of all sorts of beasts; along with the primary threat of the Skullcrawlers we get an immense spider that can spear or snatch up its victims (an obvious homage to the cut spider pit scene from the original King Kong), there are swarms of winged creatures that can carry off the unwary, and Kong himself has a nice tussle with a giant squid.

-This is a two hour movie that just races along, no endless boat ride to Skull Island here, and though it does set up more kaiju movies to follow, and I do look forward to their remake of King Kong vs Godzilla, this movie stands on its own as pure escapist fun.
-The original King Kong was the movie that made me fall in love with films in the first place, and as a result I’ve fallen love with many of the giant ape movies that have come out since then (some good some bad but all fun to varying degrees) so I can only hope for more entertaining installments of this MonsterVerse.
+This is a two-hour movie that just races along – no endless boat ride to Skull Island here – and though it does set up more kaiju movies to follow, and I do look forward to their remake of King Kong vs Godzilla, this movie stands on its own as pure escapist fun.
+The original King Kong was the movie that made me fall in love with films in the first place, and as a result, I’ve fallen in love with many of the giant ape movies that have come out since then (some good some bad but all fun to varying degrees) so I can only hope for more entertaining installments of this MonsterVerse.

 Kong: Skull Island (2017)